Airlines ask Sea-Tac to cut fees, blaming some of its budget problem on pandemic bailouts for airport’s shops and restaurants

 “The very premise of ‘running a profit’ at the Port is totally asinine,” he said.

 Airport tenants, too, disputed the airlines’ framing.
 Much of the rent paid by airport tenants was deferred, not forgiven, said Pallino Pastaria managing partner David Montanaro.
-The Italian eatery has a Sea-Tac location; Montanaro lobbied for rent relief from the airport as a steward of the Small Business Airport Action Committee, representing more than 20 airport concessionaires.
+Montanaro lobbied for rent relief from the airport as a steward of the Small Business Airport Action Committee, representing his restaurant and more than 20 airport concessionaires.

 “It’s no surprise that airport revenues are off significantly,” he said.
 “Everyone is hurting now.”